mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 Their advantage over the standard GIN indexes is that they allow efficient ordering of search results by timestamp, which makes search queries a lot faster on larger servers, by one or two orders of magnitude.
 They take up around 3 times as much space as GIN indexes.

-To enable them, both the `rum_enabled` flag has to be set and the following special migration has to be run:
+To enable them, both the `rum_enabled` flag has to be set, and the following special migration has to be run:

 `mix ecto.migrate --migrations-path priv/repo/optional_migrations/rum_indexing/`